adamwett-parks/obsidian/wett/Dev Guide.md

   - Runs the Biome.js linter to check for code quality and style issues.
 This command is useful to ensure your code adheres to the project's coding standards.
 - `npm run fix`
   - This will run the Biome.js linter and automatically fix any issues it can.
 This is a great way to quickly clean up your code, but make sure you commit your changes before running this command, as it will modify your files.
-- `npm run liny`
-  - This will run the Biome.js linter but won't make write changes.
 - `npm run typecheck`
   - Runs the TypeScript type checker to ensure your code is type-safe.
 This command is useful to catch any type errors in your code before running it.
 Or if you are playing whack-a-mole after moving a file or renaming a field, this will help you find any type errors that may have been introduced.
 - `npm run clean`